 From Green Women to Blossoming Bodies: Space and the Nonhuman in Monique Roffey’s Novels

 The human relations and the protagonists’ identity are profoundly shaped by the setting of White Woman: the island of Trinidad.
-The island is described as boisterously green, self-contained and marching “straight down the steep hills to the sea.
+The island is described as boisterously green, self-contained, and marching “straight down the steep hills to the sea.
 No beach or strip of land in between, just the wild green and the black sea” (White 192).
 Here, the choice of words is likely not accidental but is instead rather significant for the production of an ecosystem-first ethics.
-Namely, in environmental discourse, a specific way of referring to biocentrism and anthropocentrism has emerged: for Manes, it is the distinction between a “first nature” and a “second nature” (23), or, as suggested by other leading ecocritic Lawrence Buell, the distinction between “ecosystem-first ethics” and “humankind-first ethics” (Writing 227).
+Namely, in environmental discourse, a specific way of referring to biocentrism and anthropocentrism has emerged: for Manes, it is the distinction between a “first nature” and a “second nature” (23) or, as suggested by the other leading ecocritic Lawrence Buell, the distinction between “ecosystem-first ethics” and “humankind-first ethics” (Writing 227).
 Unlike the prevalent anthropocentric perspective, ecocritics growingly recognize nonhumans as equally important actors, thereby shifting the perspective to an envirocentric look.
-Such a look privileges nature over humans, who could also be understood as “second nature” (i.e., second to nature), and implies the prioritizing of nonhumans in the broader scope of the concept of nature (also ‘human nature’).
+Such a look privileges nature over humans, who could also be understood as “second nature” (i.e., second to nature), and implies the prioritizing of nonhumans in the broader scope of the concept of nature (also “human nature”).
 Roffey’s portrayal of nature as an immediate presence pertinently highlights the priority of the green world.
-It is this opposition between nature and culture — the nonhuman and the human — that ecocriticism takes as its premise, especially the idea that culture is connected to the physical world, affecting it and affected by it (Glotfelty xviii-xix).
+It is this opposition between nature and culture—the nonhuman and the human—that ecocriticism takes as its premise, especially the idea that culture is connected to the physical world, affecting it and affected by it (Glotfelty xviii-xix).

 The physical world is an important part of Roffey’s novels, highlighting their ecosystem-first approach.
-For example, in White Woman, nature’s presence is foregrounded by such words as “mighty,” “immense,” and by the act of encircling (195).
-Nature is imposing — even the sky is said to be staring and hurling rays, so that the protagonist wants to get out of the way (197).
+For example, in White Woman, nature’s presence is foregrounded by such words as “mighty” or “immense” and by the act of encircling (195).
+Nature is imposing—even the sky is said to be staring and hurling rays, so that the protagonist wants to get out of the way (197).
 Herein, the nonhuman setting appears as a looming presence, which reflects the peculiar green focus specific to this novel.
 Buell has classified an environmentally-oriented work as a work in which “the nonhuman environment is present not merely as a framing device but as a presence” (Environmental 7).
-And indeed, Roffey’s portrayal is in line with this proposition — the text strikes the eye as powerfully green, and elements of nature are presented as especially meaningful throughout the narrative.
+And indeed, Roffey’s portrayal is in line with this proposition—the text strikes the eye as powerfully green, and elements of nature are presented as especially meaningful throughout the narrative.

-However, apart from the geographical elements serving as the novel’s setting, it is also important to consider the protagonists’ relation to place — that is, an ecocritical reading looks beyond the fixedness of the nonhuman environment as merely the backdrop upon which the plot is set to focus, instead, on the importance of its interactions with the human characters.2 The protagonists of White Woman, George and Sabine, are migrants to Trinidad, and so their presence on the island is embroiled in issues of border-crossing, displacement and belonging.
-For George, who is immediately attracted by the land, its smells and sounds, Trinidad is a place that starkly contrasts with England.
+However, apart from the geographical elements serving as the novel’s setting, it is also important to consider the protagonists’ relation to place—that is, an ecocritical reading looks beyond the fixedness of the nonhuman environment, seen as merely the backdrop upon which the plot is set, to focus, instead, on the importance of its interactions with the human characters.2 The protagonists of White Woman, George and Sabine, are migrants to Trinidad, and so their presence on the island is embroiled in issues of border-crossing, displacement and belonging.
+For George, who is immediately attracted by the land, its smells, and sounds, Trinidad is a place that starkly contrasts with England.
 He “preferred these wild emerald hills, the brash forest, the riotous and unpredictable landscape of Trinidad to the prim hazy pastures of his own country, England” (51).
-Most strikingly, George loves the nature: the hills, the sun, the temperature, the ravishing land, “a place where God came to design the planet earth” (269).
+Most strikingly, George loves the nature: the hills, the sun, the temperature, and the ravishing land, “a place where God came to design the planet earth” (269).
 England, his former home, becomes now a mere dot on the world map for George.
-Just as Trinidad is a meaningful place for its dwellers, it also becomes an important place for George — a place thick with attachment.
+Just as Trinidad is a meaningful place for its dwellers, it also becomes an important place for George—a place thick with attachment.
 England, on the contrary, develops into an abstract space he no longer cares about and that lacks the former meaningfulness to call it a place.3

 Nevertheless, the environmental changes are a comfort to August.
-The effect of solace is particularly relevant since it illustrates the bioregional sense of belonging and inclusiveness.
+The effect of solace is particularly relevant, since it illustrates the bioregional sense of belonging and inclusiveness.
 Highly symbolic of such a relation is the fact that August regards the bud on his body “with something akin to love, feeling a kinship, an unspeakable alliance.
 The bud resembled a small, exposed heart” (107).
-Feeling at home with the buds, and furthermore one with them, is of major significance — August is becoming a father, growing vulnerable buds, “small, exposed heart[s]” in need of care and protection.
+Feeling at home with the buds, and furthermore one with them, is of major significance—August is becoming a father, growing vulnerable buds, “small, exposed heart[s]” in need of care and protection.
 No longer mocked by the sun dogs, August finds a father in himself, as the buds are both produced by him and a part of him that he loves and identifies with.
-He does not know his biological father but finds fatherhood in himself, growing not only buds but also flowers — his uncanny, non-normative children, an extension of him.
+He does not know his biological father but finds fatherhood in himself, growing not only buds but also flowers—his uncanny, non-normative children, an extension of him.
 Bearing other beings on his body, August senses a splitting inside him, cells dividing, beginning to grow; “he could feel life inside him, starting” (107).
-And indeed, new life does start on and from his body — buds, lilies, leaves.
+And indeed, new life does start on and from his body—buds, lilies, and leaves.
 This extraordinary fatherhood of nature and because of nature highlights vividly the irrevocable blend of nature and culture.

 Sensual Aesthetics: Nature’s Burden of Power and Discourse in White Woman